-In a paper published in the Frontiers journal, the research team – led by medicinal plant authorities Thomas Brendler and Josef Brinckmann – spill the tea on some of the lessons learned over three decades of formulating complex herbal tea infusion products.
+In a paper published in the journal Frontiers in Pharmacology, the research team – led by medicinal plant authorities Thomas Brendler and Josef Brinckmann – spill the tea on some of the lessons learned over three decades of formulating complex herbal tea infusion products.

 “Incorporating botanical extracts into herbal tea formulations is of vital interest to manufacturers as it allows for the use of herbal ingredients that would otherwise not be suitable for the dosage form,” the review puts forth.

 “Because extraction and post-extraction processing both liberate the ingredients’ relevant chemistry and assist in its solubility/dispersal into the final infusion as consumed, these herbs can participate in the formulation as true active ingredients.”

 The California-based herbal tea company has been experimenting with botanicals of varying physical properties and performance characteristics since the early 1990s, combining dried tea-bag-cut botanicals with granulated dry extracts, essential oils, dried fruits and dry fruit juice granules.

 ‘An impractical number of tea bags’

 Traditionally prepared by decoction, steeping in bamboo infusers, or maceration, herbal tea has been widely used across traditional medicine for centuries.
 The filter tea bag is a more recent innovation, introduced in the early 1900s along with the first tea packing machine.

 Towards the end of the 20th century, companies started to innovate beyond single-herb teas or traditional formulations, admixing other substances in tea-bag-cut particle size.
 Producing more complex mixtures with ingredients not always suited for simple infusion, however, revealed its own set of functional constraints.